GwynethLlewelyn/Go.novaextension/README.md

 - [@apexskier](https://github.com/apexskier) (Cameron Little)

-**Note:** This is still an **alpha** version with reasonably working syntax highlighting and some extra goodies from using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), but it is plagued by unstability issues and frequent crashing.
+**Note:** This is still an **alpha** version with reasonably working syntax highlighting and extra goodies from using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), but it is plagued by unstability issues and frequent crashing.
 See below for some guidelines.

 If nothing here works for you, you might try to use Spicer Matthews' own [GoTools](nova://extension?id=cloudmanic.GoTools "This link will open only in Nova") extension.
 The syntax highlighting should be about the same — and that extension should not crash!

 # Installation

 Once activated, files ending in `*.go` should automatically be recognised (and formatted) as Go language files.
-Similarly, `*.tmpl` [Go template files](https://golang.google.cn/pkg/html/template/) will also be recognised<sup id="a1">[1](#f1)</sup>.
+Similarly, `*.tmpl` [Go template files](https://golang.google.cn/pkg/html/template/) will also be recognised<sup id="a1">[1](#f1)</sup>, and from version 0.4.0 onwards, even `go.mod` gets its own syntax highlighting.

-In either case, additional Go specific features are available by installing the [Go Language Server](https://github.com/golang/tools/blob/master/gopls/README.md), `gopls`.
+Additional Go specific features are available by installing the [Go Language Server](https://github.com/golang/tools/blob/master/gopls/README.md), `gopls`.

 If you use [Homebrew](https://brew.sh/) to install your packages, all you need is to type: